 If talking to the front desk or hotel staff doesn’t get you hotel perks, talk to the big boss.

-“Another tip to get cheap hotels in [South Asia] is to bargain with the hotel owners,” says Chambers.
-“Not only can you get a reduced price on your room, you can get things like breakfast or meal vouchers included in your stay.”
+“Another tip to get cheap hotels in [Southeast Asia] is to bargain with the hotel owners,” said Chambers.
+“Not only can you get a reduced price on your room, [but you can also] get things like breakfast or meal vouchers included in your stay.”

 Book Through the Mobile App